mnakao/ODP/README.md

 ![](./misc/img/grid_s2.png)

-The above image is an example of a graph with (width, height, degree, length, symmetries) = (6, 6, 3, 2, 2).
+The image is an example of a graph with (width, height, degree, length, symmetries) = (6, 6, 3, 2, 2).
 As with the general graph, the bottom half can be calculated from the top half.
 However, the calculation method is different from the general graph.
 For example, the vertex number 0 is connected to 7, 2, and 12.